JiasenZheng/Marker_Assembling_Robot/README.md

     ```
     3. A processed image with contours and a list of hue values will be returned

+    The node that uses this library is called vision_bridge.

 ### SMACH

-* If you are interested in editing or changing the behavior we encourage you take a look at SMACHs tutorial at: http://wiki.ros.org/smach
+* If you are interested in editing or changing the behavior we encourage you take a look at SMACHs tutorial at: http://wiki.ros.org/smach.
+The state machine iterates between a series of states (Standby, Caps, Markers, genMatch, setTarget, Assemble).
+It relies on a manager package provided in source for sorting and matching.

 #### Installing and using SMACH-ROS
 * run the following command in a terminal: `sudo apt-get install ros-noetic-smach ros-noetic-smach-ros ros-noetic-executive-smach`